vaquerizaslab/fanc/fanc-doc/fanc-executable/fanc-analyse-hic/domains.rst

 .. image:: images/fanc_example_100kb_tads.png

-Kai-C provides multiple "scores" that are designed to find the boundaries between domains.
+FAN-C provides multiple "scores" that are designed to find the boundaries between domains.

 ****************